 The hearing date will be within 30 days from the date the petition was filed.6

-6. How are the proceeds from the settlement handled?
+6. How are the settlement proceeds handled?

-A blocked account is a method commonly used to hold a minor’s proceeds from a settlement.
-The funds are placed into a bank account; that financial institution account can only be released by a court order before the child turns 18.
-Once the child turns 18, he or she receives the total amount of funds contained in the account.
+The funds are placed into a bank account which can only be released by a court order before the child turns 18.
+Once the child turns 18, they receive the total amount of funds contained in the account.

 Blocked accounts are easy to set up and are simply managed.
-However, if regular disbursements are needed from the settlement to make payments for certain costs it requires a court order each time and can be incredibly cumbersome.
+However, if regular disbursements are needed from the settlement to make payments for certain costs, it requires a court order each time and can be incredibly cumbersome.

 If the child has a disability as a result of the accident, or even from previous to the accident, a special needs trust could be imposed.
 If the child will be unable to work as an adult, a special needs trust can protect that child’s assets and still allow the child to receive public benefits as an adult (“person with a disability”).

-6.3.
 Can the proceeds be distributed to the child’s caretaker?

 Legal References:

 - California Probate Code section 3500; see, for example, Pearson v.
 Superior Court, (2012) 202 Cal.
 App.
-4th 1333, 136 Cal.
-Rptr.
-3d 455; see also California Uniform Transfers to Minors Act (CPC 3900), Code of Civil Procedure section (CCP) 372-376, California Rules of Court (CRC) 3.1384, 7.101, 7.950-7.955, and any local rules and judicial council forms, including Receipt and Acknowledgment of Order for the Deposit of Money Into Blocked Account (MC-356), Order to Deposit Money Into Blocked Account (MC-355), Order Approving Compromise of Claim (MC-351), Petition to Approve Compromise of Disputed Claim (MC-350), and an expedited petition (MC-350EX).
+4th 1333; see also California Uniform Transfers to Minors Act (CPC 3900), Code of Civil Procedure section (CCP) 372-376, California Rules of Court (CRC) 3.1384, 7.101, 7.950-7.955, and any local rules and judicial council forms, including Receipt and Acknowledgment of Order for the Deposit of Money Into Blocked Account (MC-356), Order to Deposit Money Into Blocked Account (MC-355), Order Approving Compromise of Claim (MC-351), Petition to Approve Compromise of Disputed Claim (MC-350), and an expedited petition (MC-350EX).
 Also see, for example, Espericueta v.
 Shewry (. , 2008) Chui v.
 Chui (.
 See also , 2022) California Probate Code sections 1021, 3500–3613.

 - Same as footnote 1.